archetype-themes/plugin-theme-component/docs/Contributing.md

 ### Generators

-CLI **create** commands will invoke Generators to help create content within a Collection (Sections and Snippets).
+CLI **create** commands will invoke Generators to help create components within a Collection.
 Create commands execution will not run Phase 2,3 and 4

 ### Models